-Seventy percent is fucking high, guys.
+Seventy percent is high, guys.
 Statistically speaking, when I read that sentence, I was reading my cause of death.
 Which kinda blows the mind.

 There’s something called “dead in bed” syndrome that happens to Type 1 diabetics.
 It means exactly what you’d think – you go to sleep and you don’t wake up.
 The theory is that you go low overnight, and eventually, if that happens enough, your heart finally just can’t pull you out of it.
 Fortunately, I now have a really cool tool to prevent overnight lows, but for the first few months of being a diabetic, I had no way of knowing if I was tipping low overnight.
 The low itself doesn’t always wake you up.
 I read somewhere that dead in bed syndrome happens to as many as FIVE PERCENT of Type 1 diabetics.
 Which is an alarmingly high percentage.

 If you are a Type 1 diabetic, or if you love a Type 1 diabetic, and you are reading this, I’m sorry.
 I’m not usually this morose, but a chronic disease shifts your perspective a bit.
-I know I should just, like, use this as an opportunity to enjoy every moment to the max, or some shit like that, but sometimes it feels more overwhelming than anything else.
+I know I should just, like, use this as an opportunity to enjoy every moment to the max, or some stuff like that, but sometimes it feels more overwhelming than anything else.